 - 2. Prayer, to be effectual, must be in accordance with the revealed will of God.
 To pray for things contrary to the revealed will of God, is to tempt God.
-There are three ways in which God's will is revealed to men for their guidance in prayer. - (a) By express promises or predictions in the Bible, that he will give or do certain things.
-Either by express promises in regard to particular things, or promises in general terms, so that we may apply them to particular things.
-For instance, there is this promise: "Whatsoever things ye desire, when ye pray, believe that ye receive them, and ye shall have them." - (b) Sometimes God reveals his will by his providence.
-When he makes it clear that such and such events are about to take place, it is as much a revelation as if he had written it in his word.
-It would be impossible to reveal every thing in the Bible.
-But God often makes it clear to those who have spiritual discernment, that it is his will to grant such and such blessings. - (c) By his Spirit.
-When God's people are at a loss what to pray for, agreeable to his will, his Spirit often instructs them.
-Where there is no particular revelation, and providence leaves it dark, and we know not what to pray for as we ought, we are expressly told, that "the Spirit also helpeth our infirmities," and "the Spirit itself maketh intercession for us with groanings that can not be uttered."
+There are three ways in which God's will is revealed to men for their guidance in prayer. - (a) By express promises or predictions in the Bible, that He will give or do certain things; promises in regard to particular things, or in general terms, so that we may apply them to particular things.
+For instance, there is this promise: "What things soever ye desire when ye pray, believe that ye receive them, and ye shall have them" (Mark 11:24). - (b) Sometimes God reveals His will by His Providence.
+When He makes it clear that such and such events are about to take place, it is as much a revelation as if He had written it in His Word.
+It would be impossible to reveal everything in the Bible.
+But God often makes it clear to those who have spiritual discernment that it is His will to grant such and such blessings.

+(c) By His Spirit.
+When God's people are at a loss what to pray for, agreeable to His will, His Spirit often instructs them.
+Where there is no particular revelation, and Providence leaves it dark, and we know not what to pray for as we ought, we are expressly told that "the Spirit also helpeth our infirmities," and "the Spirit itself maketh intercession for us with groanings which cannot be uttered" (Romans 8:26).
 A great deal has been said on the subject of praying in faith for things not revealed.
-It is objected, that this doctrine implies a new revelation.
-I answer, that, new or old, it is the very revelation that Jehovah says he makes.
-It is just as plain here, as if it were now revealed by a voice from heaven, that the Spirit of God helps the people of God to pray according to the will of God, when they themselves know not what things they ought to pray for.
-"And he that searcheth the heart knoweth the mind of the Spirit," because he maketh intercession for the saints according to the will of God, and he leads Christians to pray for just those things, with groanings that can not be uttered.
-When neither the word nor providence enables them to decide, then let them be filled with the Spirit, as God commands them to be.
-He says, "Be ye filled with the Spirit."
-And He will lead their mind to such things as God is willing to grant. - 3.
-To pray effectually, you must pray with submission to the will of God.
+It is objected that this doctrine implies a new revelation.
+I answer that, new or old, it is the very revelation that Jehovah says He makes.
+It is just as plain here as if it were now revealed by a voice from heaven, that the Spirit of God helps the people of God to pray according to the will of God, when they themselves know not what they ought to pray for.
+"And He that searcheth the hearts knoweth what is the mind of the Spirit, because He maketh intercession for the saints according to the will of God" (Romans 8:27); and He leads Christians to pray for just those things, "with groanings which cannot be uttered."
+When neither the Word nor Providence enables them to decide, let them be "filled with the Spirit," as God commands them to be.
+He says: "Be filled with the Spirit"

+(Ephesians 5:18).
+And He will lead their minds to such things as God is willing to grant.

+3. To pray effectually you must pray with submission to the will of God.

 Do not confound submission with indifference.
 No two things are more unlike.
 I once knew an individual come where there was a revival.
-He himself was cold, and did not enter into the spirit of it, and had no spirit of prayer; and when he heard the brethren pray as if they could not be denied, he was shocked at their boldness, and kept all the time insisting on the importance of praying with submission; when it was as plain as any thing could be, that he confounded submission with indifference
+He himself was cold, and did not enter into the spirit of it, and had no spirit of prayer; and when he heard the brethren pray as if they could not be denied, he was shocked at their boldness, and kept all the time insisting on the importance of praying with submission; when it was as plain as anything could be that he confounded submission with indifference.